worldwidee/nano_health_suite/README.md

 # nano_health_suite

+## Last updates:
-## Last update: added slide transation from left to right when going to detail page
+* added slide transation from left to right when going to detail page
-## Last update: some improvements have been made to the login page
+* some improvements have been made to the login page
+* if the page cannot be loaded because the internet connection is interrupted, the page is automatically reloaded when the user regains internet access

 A new Flutter project.